Back to Blog

 Natural Lice Removal Works Better Than Chemical Treatment

-I can confidently say, without a single doubt in my mind, that the natural treatment for lice is WAY more effective than that chemical crap they sell you over the counter.
+I can confidently say, without a single doubt, that natural treatment for lice is WAY more effective than the chemical stuff.

 BTW, the chemical stuff (I won’t name names…) doesn’t work on lice anymore because the lice have MUTATED and are now IMMUNE to it.